microtrain/bootcamp/14-Angular/02-NgApod.md

 git commit -a
 ```

+## Add a random button
-To wrap-up our functionality we will add the Random button to our page.
+[</> code](https://github.com/microtrain/ng-apod/commit/e2da3484bfdaa46a73b6d5eb3b47035cc2d58809) To wrap-up our functionality we will add the Random button to our page.
 Will do this by binding routerLink to a button.
 At this point pressing the random button will load a new APOD.

 ```html
 <button *ngIf="date" [routerLink]="['/apod', this.date]">Random</button>